edouardpoitras/bevy_client_server_events/README.md

 Every 500 frames the server will broadcast a message of it's frame count.

 With focus on the server window:
-- Hit 'ESC' to stop the server
+- Hit `ESC` to stop the server
-- Hit 'ENTER' to start the server
+- Hit `ENTER` to start the server

 With focus on the client window:
-- Hit 'ESC' to disconnect from the server
+- Hit `ESC` to disconnect from the server
-- Hit 'ENTER' to reconnect to the server
+- Hit `ENTER` to reconnect to the server
-- Hit 'SPACE' to send a message of type PlayerMovement
+- Hit `SPACE` to send a message of type `PlayerMovement`

-The server will respond to the PlayerMovement message with a ServerResponse message.
+The server will respond to the `PlayerMovement` message with a `ServerResponse` message.

 ## Bevy Compatibility